akondrahman/akondrahman.github.io/_pages/about.md

 - March 27, 2024: Congratulations to my PhD student Yue on winning the 100+ Women Strong Outstanding Departmental Annual Graduate Award!
 Well done, Yue !!
 - Nov 22, 2023: Our paper on Ansible security got accepted at the Empirical Software Engineering Journal (EMSE)!
 - Nov 01, 2023: Our paper on compiler defects got accepted at ACM Computing Surveys (CSUR)!
 - August 15, 2023: NSF has funded our project on container orchestration.
-This is my first CORE grant as the sole PI.
+This is my first NSF grant as the sole PI.
 Excited!
 - April 06, 2023: Our paper got accepted at the IEEE Transactions on Software Engineering (TSE) Journal!
 - March 30, 2023: Congrats to Brinto and Ruanak on their paper acceptance at the Empirical Software Engineering Journal (EMSE)!
 - Feb 10, 2023: Our grant on software supply chain security was funded.
 Thanks NSA!
+- Jan 15, 2023: Our SATC grant was funded.
+Thanks NSF!
 - Nov 26, 2022: Congrats to Shamim and Brinto on their paper acceptance at the ACM Transactions on Software Engineering and Methodology (TOSEM).
 - Sep 20, 2022: Congrats to Farzana on her first transactions journal (ACM Transactions on Privacy and Security)!
 - Aug 01, 2022: Started as a tenure-track assistant professor at Auburn University.
-- June 15, 2022: Our SATC grant was funded.
-Thanks NSF!
 - May 05, 2022: Congratulations to Farzana for successfully defending their Ph.D. thesis.